damiangarayalde/damiangarayalde/README.md

-- 👋 Hi, I’m @damiangarayalde, an ETL Software Engineer working my path into ML / AI.
+- 👋 Hi, I’m @damiangarayalde, a Data Engineer working my path into ML / AI.

 - I have a degree on electronics and have been working in additive manufacturing for +7 years